 - All service charges and taxes.

-Welcome to the “Land of the Pharaohs.”
-Our representative will greet you at the Cairo airport, assist you with the passport requirements, and then drive you in a private, air-conditioned vehicle to a 5-star hotel in Cairo so you can check-in.
+Day 1: Welcome to Egypt: Welcome to the “Land of the Pharaohs.”
+Our representative will greet you at the Cairo airport, assist you with the passport requirements, and then drive you in a private, air-conditioned vehicle to a 5-star hotel in Cairo so you can check in.
 Your tour guide will be with you as you enjoy a dinner cruise with a view of the Nile in the evening.
 You will then go back to the hotel for the night.

 Egyptian Pyramids in Giza

-Unleash your soal and get fully immersed in the sensation of pride and power of the Egyptian Pharaohs as you explore the famous ancient civilization of Egypt on the Giza plateau.
-Six smaller pyramids, the large Sphinx, the Valley Temple, and three major pyramids make up the complex.
+Unleash your soul and get fully immersed in the sensation of pride and power of the Egyptian pharaohs as you explore the famous ancient civilization of Egypt on the Giza plateau.
+Six smaller pyramids, the large sphinx, the Valley Temple, and three major pyramids make up the complex.
 The structure is 2400 years old, from the 4th dynasty.

 The Great Pyramid